arvestad/jprime/README.md

 # About JPrIME

-Thank you for using JPrIME!

 JPrIME is a Java library primarily aimed at phylogenetics, although other functionality may be added over time as well.

-The package is developed and maintained by the computational biology groups at [Science for Life Laboratory Stockholm](http://www.scilifelab.se/).
+The package is developed and maintained by computational biology groups at [Science for Life Laboratory Stockholm](http://www.scilifelab.se/).
 It has its roots in a C++ library named PrIME, primarily developed by PIs Jens Lagergren, Lars Arvestad, and Bengt Sennblad.
-Frequent contributors to JPrIME includes Joel Sjöstrand, Mehmood Alam Khan, Raja Hashim Ali, Ikram Ullah, Owais Mahmudhi, and Auwn Muhammed.
+The first version was written by __Joel Sjöstrand__.
+Other important contributors are:

+- Mehmood Alam Khan
+- Raja Hashim Ali
+- Ikram Ullah
+- Owais Mahmudhi
+- Auwn Muhammed
+- Vincent Llorens

 # Installation